Skip to main content

 3. That the home constitutes or will constitute the habitual residence of the taxpayer .

-4. That the home must have been acquired after January 1, 2013 or the rehabilitation started after that date
+4. That the property must have been acquired after January 1, 2013 or the rehabilitation started after that date

-5. That the general taxable base subject to taxation according to article 50 of the Personal Income Tax Law does not exceed of the following amounts:
+5. That the general taxable base subject to taxation according to article 50 of the Personal Income Tax Law does not exceed the following amounts:

 • 18,030 euros in individual declaration.